-Display Options I to make changes to the layer set used for that view type.
+Display Options on the layer set used for that view type.

 Any changes made to settings in the Display Options dialog for one particular view will affect all views using that same layer set.
 For example, if you make changes for a camera view, all camera views and overviews in the current plan will be affected.
-See "Display Options Dialog" on page 77.
+See "Display Options Dialog" on page 73.